IBM dictation machines: IBM 6:5 Cartridge System (1975–1981)

 Announced in March 1975, the 6:5 refers to the fact that each disc holds 6 minutes and by inserting two cartridges into a recorder you can record 5 hours, thus 6:5 equates to 6minutes:5hours.
 The cartridges came in five colours (including blue, orange and green).
 Eliot Noyes & Associates were again consulted on the design.
 Unlike in 1958 when Peirce is the only US based manufacturer using a magnetic medium, by the release of the 6:5 in 1975, IBM is the only manufacturer not using magnetic tape (the others are all using either an endless loop of magnetic tape, or are using standard, mini or micro cassettes).
+IBM described the advertising campaign to launch the 6:5 as the most extensive in the history of OPD.